Printed from http://tektonics.org/exoduslogistics.php

 We also did not account for miscarriages, but this is irrelevant.
 The argument is not based on the number of pregancies, but of possible live births, which is not shown to be unreasonable.

 Also, a society could have a sustained fertility rate of 4 children per woman, even after taking miscarriages, infertility and failure to find a mate into account.
-As this map readily shows, a few dozen countries have fertility rates above this amount for every woman in that society, even accounting for these things.
+As a map at Link 1 below readily shows, a few dozen countries have fertility rates above this amount for every woman in that society, even accounting for these things.
 And in the past, the number of countries with a such rate was even larger.
 Even in the United States, as late as the 1950s, the fertility rate was 3.7 children per woman.

 What is possible in one generation, or even two to three, is one matter.
 But this "possibility" needs to extend for 430 years.

 As I may not have made clear, there would have been two different rates of growth - the first massive rate, and then the slower, more normal rate.
 However, it is made abundantly clear in the remainder of the article the possibility of double-digit births per family doesn’t need to extend for 430 years.